influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withParallelism(parallelism)
 ```

-Parallelism limits the max total parallel pods that can execute at the same time within the boundaries of this template invocation.
-If additional steps/dag templates are invoked, the pods created by those templates will not be counted towards this total.
+"Parallelism limits the max total parallel pods that can execute at the same time within the boundaries of this template invocation.
+If additional steps/dag templates are invoked, the pods created by those templates will not be counted towards this total."

 ### fn spec.templateDefaults.withPodSpecPatch